Kunitachi District

 “You’re telling me.”

-“Keep up the good work, Elders.”
+“Keep up the good work, Choros.”

 The days went by in easy pieces.

-“Where did you want to go on your mission?”
+Where did you want to go on your mission?
 That was the question they all asked each other in the MTC.
-Longstreet had wanted to go stateside.
-Didn’t ever think he’d end up in Japan.
+Longstreet wanted to go stateside.
+He didn’t think he’d end up in Japan.

 “But it’s not so bad,” he liked to say.

 That wouldn’t work for me, Thackeray reminded himself.
 He’d wanted to go to Japan.
 That’s what he’d prayed for.
+And now he didn’t know why.

-The phone rang early the next morning.
-Chadwick draped a futon around his shoulders and crawled across the floor to answer it.
 “Moshi-moshi?”
 He yawned.
 “Oh, g’morning, Matthews.”
 He plucked a district report out of the trash and jotted down the transfers.
 He curled up on the floor and pretended to go back to sleep.

 “Well?” said Thackeray.